opensearch-project/oui/wiki/documentation-guidelines.md

 Here are our formatting guidelines for writing documentation:

 - Use sentence case, always, for page and section titles.
 Example: `This component does something`
 - When referencing the component name, wrap it in `<strong>` tags.
-Example: `<strong>EuiComponent</strong>`
+Example: `<strong>OuiComponent</strong>`
-- When referencing the component name, always include the `Eui` prefix unless you are referencing the generic term.
-Example: `EuiFlyout` vs `flyout`
+- When referencing the component name, always include the `Oui` prefix unless you are referencing the generic term.
+Example: `OuiFlyout` vs `flyout`
-- Wrap references to prop names and elements in `<EuiCode>` blocks.
-Example: `<EuiCode>propName</EuiCode>`
+- Wrap references to prop names and elements in `<OuiCode>` blocks.
+Example: `<OuiCode>propName</OuiCode>`
 - If the code reference is more than a single prop name or value, add the language type.
-Example: `<EuiCode language="js">propName=true</EuiCode>`
+Example: `<OuiCode language="js">propName=true</OuiCode>`
-- When referencing another EUI component, wrap the reference in a link to the component.
-Example: `<Link to="/component/url><strong>EuiComponent</strong><Link>`
+- When referencing another OUI component, wrap the reference in a link to the component.
+Example: `<Link to="/component/url><strong>OuiComponent</strong><Link>`

-## Linking between EUI doc pages/components
+## Linking between OUI doc pages/components

-In instances where you would like to provide a link to another EUI component referenced in a given component description or example, take advantage of `react-router`, which is used for routing in EUI docs.
+In instances where you would like to provide a link to another OUI component referenced in a given component description or example, take advantage of `react-router`, which is used for routing in OUI docs.
 Aside from the benefit of shorter path names, `react-router` will take the environment into account and provide the correct URL for both development and production locations.

 ### Basic example: